srgoogleguy/clientBilling/README.md

 ![Screen Shot](https://sheriframadan.com/javaClientBilling/screenShot.png)

-Client Billing is licensed under [GNU LGPL](http://www.gnu.org/licenses/lgpl.html), so feel free to do with what you'd like under those terms.
+Client Billing is licensed under [GNU LGPL](http://www.gnu.org/licenses/lgpl.html), so feel free to do with it what you'd like under those terms.

 To download the executable [JAR](https://sheriframadan.com/javaClientBilling/clientBilling.jar) file or for more information about the project you can visit [my blog page](https://sheriframadan.com/javaclientbilling/) about it with all of the details.